 Recently, a vast array of global financial alliances committed to the Paris Agreement and the Race to Zero have emerged.
-The year 2019 saw the launch of the UN-convened Net-Zero Asset Owner Alliance in partnership with PRI.
-In April 2021, the UN started the Net-Zero Banking Alliance.
-And in July 2021, the Net-Zero Insurance Alliance was born.
+The year 2019 saw the launch of the UN-convened Net-Zero Asset Owner Alliance in partnership with PRI.71 In April 2021, the UN started the Net-Zero Banking Alliance.72 And in July 2021, the Net-Zero Insurance Alliance was born.73

-One of the most influential of these global financial alliances is the Glasgow Financial Alliance for Net Zero (GFANZ), "a global coalition of leading financial institutions in the UN's Race to Zero that is committed to accelerating and mainstreaming the decarbonization of the world economy and reaching net-zero emissions by 2050."
-GFANZ members are "financial firms" that commit to "align[]" their "financing activities with net zero" and "achieve the goals of the 2015 Paris Agreement."
-In GFANZ's own words, the reason "why we formed" is to get "the entire financial system" to "make[] ambitious commitments" to "alter the planet's https://treaties.un.org/Pages/ViewDetails.aspx?src=TREATY&mtdsg\no=XXVII-7-
+One of the most influential of these global financial alliances is the Glasgow Financial Alliance for Net Zero (GFANZ), "a global coalition of leading financial institutions in the UN's Race to Zero that is committed to accelerating and mainstreaming the decarbonization of the world economy and reaching net-zero emissions by 2050."74 GFANZ members are "financial firms" that commit to "align[]" their "financing activities with net zero" and "achieve the goals of the 2015 Paris Agreement."75 In GFANZ's own words, the reason "why we formed" is to get "the entire financial system" to "make[] ambitious commitments" to "alter the planet's https://treaties.un.org/Pages/ViewDetails.aspx?src=TREATY&mtdsg_no=XXVII-7- d&chapter=27&clang=en#5.
+But that treaty has never been approved by the Senate, and thus it is not binding on the United States.
+See U.S. Const. art.
+II, § 2, cl.
+2 ("[The President] shall have Power, by and with the Advice and Consent of the Senate, to make Treaties, provided two thirds of the Senators present concur") (emphasis added).

-&lt;sup>68 Both President Barak Obama in September 2016 and President Joseph Biden in January 2021 purported to accept the Paris Agreement on behalf of the United States.
+68 Both President Barak Obama in September 2016 and President Joseph Biden in January 2021 purported to accept the Paris Agreement on behalf of the United States.
 Paris Agreement, United Nations Treaty Collection, n.5,